 The Hospice Team

 Hospice nurses specialize in palliative care which is a special kind of care that keeps pain to a minimum and increases comfort.
-The nurse is the liaison between the patient and the physician and other health care professionals.
-The hospice nurse makes intermittent visits to monitor and evaluate your condition.
+The nurse is the liaison between the patient and the physician and other health care professionals and makes intermittent visits to monitor and evaluate your condition.
 The nurse provides the patient and family with information about the illness and helps manage the pain and symptoms of the disease.
-Many Florida hospices use certified hospice and palliative care nurses who have obtained specialized training.
+Many Florida hospice providers use certified hospice and palliative care nurses who have obtained specialized training.

 The social worker is a counselor to the patient and the family.
-The social worker assists the family with financial, insurance and legal issues, and helps them understand the personal and social challenges of illness, disability, and the dying process.
+They assist the family with financial, insurance, and legal issues, and help them understand the personal and social challenges of illness, disability, and the dying process.
 The social worker arranges volunteer support and other services in the community which are available as resources.